Kapeli/SwipableWebView/README.md

 License
 ==============

-Do whatever you want with this code.
+This project is release under the [MIT license](http://opensource.org/licenses/MIT)

 I only ask that you check out [Dash](http://kapeli.com/dash), my Snippet Manager and Documentation Browser app.

 Thanks to
 ==============